BatshevaRich/SnackTrack/README.md

 <img src="https://github.com/BatshevaRich/SnackTrackFrontend/blob/master/project/src/assets/logo.png" alt="drawing" width="200"/>

 # SnackTrackFrontend
-The frontend of the SnackTrack app, using ionic
+The frontend of the SnackTrack app, using ionic-framework wrapping Angular.
+The backend is [here.](https://github.com/BatshevaRich/SnackTrackBackend)
 ## Installation
 You can download this app on the [Google Appstore](https://play.google.com)!
 Just search for SnackTrack
 ## External Libraries Used